Clivey1234/ComfyUI_FBX_Import/README.md

 ## 📥 Installation

 ### 1. Install Blender 3.6
-Ensure Blender is installed at a path similar to: "C:\Program Files\Blender Foundation\Blender 3.6\blender.exe"
+- Ensure Blender is installed at a path similar to: "C:\Program Files\Blender Foundation\Blender 3.6\blender.exe"
-It wont work with earlier version, but untested with later versions
+- It wont work with earlier version, but untested with later versions
+- You will never need to open Blender, just install it.
 ---

 ## 🎥 How It Works